A Grand Tour of Italy

 Day 3 - Exploring Rome

 Enjoy a guided tour of Rome today, which introduces us to its most revered sights.
 See the Colosseum, the largest amphitheater ever built in the Roman Empire, the Roman Forum, the center of Roman public life for centuries, and Trevi Fountain, a world-famous Baroque masterpiece.
 Pause en-route for ice cream at charming Giolitti, the oldest gelateria in the city, which dates back to the late 1800s.
-Purportedly a favourite of Pope John Paul II, Giolittai is also famous as the ice cream parlour which Audrey Hepburn and Gregory Peck visit in the 1953 film 'Roman Vacation'.
+Purportedly a favourite of Pope John Paul II, Giolittai is also famous as the ice cream parlour which Audrey Hepburn and Gregory Peck visit in the 1953 film 'Roman Holiday'.
 The rest of your day is at leisure in Rome.
 (B)

 Day 4 - Hidden Rome